aspic/g-wiki/README.md

     ./bin/wiki

-Point your web browser to http://localhost:8080/ to see the wiki in action.
+Point your web browser to `http://localhost:8080/` to see the wiki in action.
+The wiki tries to store files in a `files` folder within the project directory.
+This folder has to exist and be writeable by the user running the g-wiki instance.